-Under the Agreement, YOFOTO has the right to put back all of the common shares acquired in the event that it is unable to complete human clinical trials for the licensed technologies for reasons that are outside of YOFOTO's control on or before 8.5 years from the date of the Agreement.
+Under the Agreement, YOFOTO has the right to put back all of the common shares acquired in the event that it is unable to complete human clinical trials for the licensed technologies for reasons that are outside of YOFOTO's controls on or before 8.5 years from the date of the Agreement.
 Although the put option can be exercised independently for each of the three licensed technologies at a rate of 1/3 per licensed technology (RCT-01, RCS-01 and RCI-02), the terms of the Agreement provide that only 2/3s of the shares can be put back to RepliCel under conditions that RepliCel does not control.
 As this represents an obligation to transfer cash under circumstances that are not within RepliCel's own control, the put option in connection with 2/3s of the shares issued under the Agreement is recognized as a liability.

-The Company recorded a put liability based on management's estimate of its fair value.
-The fair value of this put liability was estimated at \$520,426 and was determined by calculating the present value of \$3,393,337 repayable in 8.5 years discounted at 23%. \$3,393,337 is the 2/3s of the private placement proceeds that are subject to the put liability.
-After its initial recording at \$520,426, the put liability will be recorded at amortized cost.
+The Company has recorded a put liability based on management's estimate of its fair value.
+The fair value of this put liability was determined by calculating the present value of \$3,393,337 repayable in 8.5 years discounted at 23%. \$3,393,337 is 2/3s of the private placement proceeds that are subject to the put liability.
+After its initial recording at \$520,426, the put liability is subsequently accreted up to the full face value at the end of the term of the agreement.
+Accretion expense on put liability at March 31, 2022 amounts to \$62,738 (March 31, 2021 - \$50,389).